 Sometimes the problem is not specifically a lack of faith, but instead a lack of sincerity, which may include and improper attitude or a lack of earnestness.

-Subsequently, on page 141, Kroll says, “If we come to God with the attitude that he owes us an answer, we come with a deniable attitude.
+Subsequently, on page 141 of the same book, Kroll says, “If we come to God with the attitude that he owes us an answer, we come with a deniable attitude.
 God can easily find just cause to refuse to answer us.
 Prayer is a privilege, but a humble privilege.”

 And, on page 142, Kroll adds, “God wants us to pray with earnestness – an intense and serious state of mind.
 Too much of our praying is perfunctory, even lackadaisical.
 Prayer that gets answered is prayer offered with earnestness.”